Ed1123/100-days-of-code/r3-log.md

 **Thoughts:** Feeling good.
 A productive day.
 I need to solve finish other 2 tasks to feel free and not pressure by them.

+### Day 45: September 18, 2020 (A tiring day)

+**Today's Progress**: I cleaned my code.
+Now it is easier to debug.
+I'm tired to finished it today.
+At least it now makes more sense.

+**Thoughts:** A good day overall.
+I just need to convince that client what my work is worth.
+Feeling fine.